Auto-TM/AutoTM/README.md

    - Python 3.8+

 2. Usage
-   - Install the required packages using the command: `pip install -r requirements.txt`.
+   - Install the required packages using the command: `pip3 install -r requirements.txt`.

    - Populate the `main.py` file with the information mentioned in the Prerequisites section, and then initiate the program.